 Skip to main content

-Convert any text to safe HTML entities — or decode entity-laden HTML back to plain characters.
-Three encode modes (dangerous-five, named, numeric), decimal or hex output, full Unicode support.
-100% client-side.
+Encode text to safe HTML entities or decode entity-laden HTML back to plain characters.
+Four encode modes (dangerous-five, named, numeric, all non-ASCII), decimal or hex output, full Unicode support.
+Free and 100% in your browser.

 Try a Sample